 Natural Products for Acral Lick Granuloma in Dogs

-Topically, if you do not want to use strong medications such as steroids, try Dr. Harvey’s Organic First Aid Healing Cream for Dogs.
+Topically, if you do not want to use strong medications such as steroids, try Dr. Harvey’s Organic First Aid Healing Cream for Dogs (link below).

 This cream contains natural ingredients such as tea tree oil and extracts of the herbs calendula, goldenseal, and comfrey, all of which have antibacterial and anti-viral properties.
 It heals wounds quickly and at the same time soothes the skin and relieves itching.

-Salmon oil such as this Grizzly Salmon Oil is rich in Omega-3 fatty acids, which have anti-inflammatory properties and are essential in supporting and maintaining healthy, non-itching skin.
+Salmon oil is rich in Omega-3 fatty acids, which have anti-inflammatory properties and are essential in supporting and maintaining healthy, non-itching skin.

 Vitamins A, C and E